tudelft3d/val3dity/data/poly/README.txt

 # cube21
   * 2 unit cubes not touching at all, one above the other separated by 1unit
   * invalid

+# cube22
+  * unit cube with top face having 3 triangles forming the square
+  * valid

+# cube23
+  * unit cube with top face having a self-intersecting surface (2D invalid), 2 of the faces of cube22 are 'bundled' as one polygon (which self-intersects)
+  * invalid: 2D projected surface is not valid, but whole in 3D is

 # concave
   * concave shape; top and bottom faces are concave polygons